Bishop Michael Bruce Curry Initially Believed Royal Wedding Sermon Invite Was A Prank

 In an interview with the Today show, Curry admitted he was “a little bit nervous” about his royal wedding sermon, but he confirmed he had “permissions” to cover the topics he did.
 The bishop was not put off by the “quiet” response from the royal wedding congregation, either, noting he could see a “quiet British amen” in the congregants’ eyes.

-Still, when all was said and done, even Curry admitted he had a moment of doubt over how his homily was received by the royal wedding audience—and the world.
+Still, when all was said and done, even Curry admitted he had a moment of doubt over how his homily was received by the royal wedding audience — and the world.

 “I sat down, and I said to myself, ‘Well, I hope that was OK,'” he told Today.